NiranjanMedi/NiranjanMedi/README.md

 Hey, I am Niranjan.
 I am a sophomore at Columbia University studying Computer Science and Applied Mathematics.
 I am passionate about building scalable full-stack applications that solve real problems for real people.

-Lately, I've been exploring AI development through building RAG systems, AI agents, and working with frameworks like LangChain.
+Recently, I've been exploring AI development through building RAG systems, AI agents, and working with frameworks like LangChain.

 ## What I Have Been Building Lately